This is an exciting time for parents, as babies this age make real progress

 your little one becomes a more active and alert member of your family.

-Crying continues to be a baby's primary means of communication for many months.
+Crying continues to be a baby's main way of communicating for many months.
+Aside

-Aside from letting parents know that they need something, they might cry when
+from letting parents know that they need something, they might cry when overwhelmed

 Sometimes babies may cry for no clear reason.
 As long as your baby is not sick